Electrical stimulation in chronic wounds and pressure ulcers: a narrative review

 Abstract

-Aim: to evaluate the effectiveness of electrical wound stimulation technology in patients with chronic wounds and pressure ulcers based on literature data.
+This review assessed the efficacy of electrical stimulation in patients with chronic wounds and pressure ulcers based on published data.

 Full Text